romuloaps/printlab/README.md

 0. “Pull” the changes to your local machine (get the most recent base)
 1. Create a “branch” (version)
 2. Commit the changes
-3.a Push your changes
+3. Push your changes
-3.b Open a “pull request” (propose changes)
+4. Open a “pull request” (propose changes)
-4. Discuss and review your code
 5. Rebase and tests
 6. “Merge” your branch to the master branch